France is the No. 1 consumer and exporter of oysters in Europe producing 150,000 tonnes every year.

 How to eat oysters

 Oysters are almost never rinsed which is to help preserve the flavour.
-You’ll find them on sale in supermarkets, poissoneries, and at street markets, kept on ice and often beautifully displayed (like these above at the market at La Fleche in the Loir).
+You’ll find them on sale in supermarkets, poissoneries, and at street markets.
+To keep them fresh, they are kept on ice and often beautifully displayed (like these above at the market at La Fleche in the Loir).
 In restaurants too they are generally served on ice to keep them fresh.
 Take an especially small fork, gently pry the oyster, squeeze lemon or mignonette sauce, made of chopped shallots and red wine vinegar in the shell, or go au naturel and slurp it back in one gulp.

 French for oyster is huître – pronounced wee-tra (without the h).